 In addition to increasing the general public’s awareness, Ashe-Goins says she hopes to encourage minority nurses to learn more about lupus and how they can help close the gap of unequal lupus outcomes.
 “Minority women who are diagnosed with lupus tend to [have a more severe form of the disease than Caucasian women],” she notes.

-“It’s important [for us as nurses of color] to get the message out to minority communities about what lupus is,” agrees Amy Ma, DNP, APRN, FNP-BC, assistant professor and clinical coordinator in the nurse practitioner program at Long Island University School of Nursing in New York.
+“It’s important to get the message out to minority communities about what lupus is,” agrees Amy Ma, DNP, APRN, FNP-BC, assistant professor and clinical coordinator in the nurse practitioner program at Long Island University School of Nursing in New York.
 “We are the front line.
 We [interact with the patients] more than other health care professionals, so it’s up to us to reach out to our communities with information.”

 Lupus is an acute and chronic autoimmune disease in which the immune system is unbalanced, forming antibodies that attack normal tissue and organs.
 It can affect virtually every organ system in the body, causing inflammation and tissue damage.
 Its complications can result in severe health consequences, including heart attacks, stroke, seizures and organ failure.
 According to OWH, nine out of ten people who have the disease are female, and it is three times more common in African American women than in white women.
 Lupus is also more common in women of Hispanic, Asian and Native American descent.